newcoderua/Walking-Dad/README.md

 This game will be consist of 10 levels.
 From easiest to hardest.

 Dad is main character of the game.
-He will be walking around the room and gathering kids toys to stop kid crying.
+He will be walking around the room, trying to avoid obstacles and dad has to reach kid.
-User will navigate Dad by typing in easy commands(like turn left, walk 10 steps, turn around etc.)
+User will navigate Dad by typing in easy commands(like turn left, walk 10 steps, turn around etc.).
+Also user can use a ruler to measure distance and press info button for help.

 ### Functionality & MVP